Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

     If you don't want to bother with signing up for a SendGrid account to send emails, you can just simulate sending emails by returning always `ok` from the `TaskSaved` method as shown below.

-    ```csharp hl_lines="7-14"
+    ```csharp hl_lines="4 7-14"
       // If you prefer not to deal with setting up a SendGrid account then simply always return OK from the TaskSaved method
       [Dapr.Topic("dapr-pubsub-servicebus", "tasksavedtopic")]
       [HttpPost("tasksaved")]
-      public async Task<IActionResult> TaskSaved([FromBody] TaskModel taskModel)
+      public IActionResult TaskSaved([FromBody] TaskModel taskModel)
       {
           _logger.LogInformation("Started processing message with Task Name '{0}'", taskModel.TaskName);
           // I decided to simulate a call